jsmaskeen/os-notes/15_concurrency_intro.md

 ## 2. The Problem: Race Conditions

-**Race Condition:** A situation where the results of a program depend on the timing execution of the code.
+**Race Condition:** A situation where the results of a program depend on the timing execution of the code, specifically when multiple threads access shared data and attempt to modify it concurrently without proper synchronization.

 * **Indeterminacy:** Due to race conditions, we might get **indeterministic** output (varying from run to run) rather than the deterministic output usually expected from computer systems.